The QG config file#

 Header#

-section contains metadata about the component that is being configured.
+The header section contains metadata about the component that is being configured.

 This is used to provide some context in the final report.